CarlG96/skeleton-smasher/README.md

 <img src="README-pictures/intro-page.png">

 The user is directed to the actual game page and has to click the button and eventually buy units of increasing expense and quality and upgrades for their clicking.
-The game tracks their score, total score among other statistics and the ver increasing numbers provide a sense of satisfaction to the user even if they are not actually doing anything strenous or challenging.
+The game tracks their score and total score among other statistics and the ever increasing numbers provide a sense of satisfaction to the user even if they are not actually doing anything strenous or challenging.

  <img src="README-pictures/responsive.png">